 New Hampshire State Plan to Improve Supports and Services for Individuals with ASD/DD and Their Families

-Through the Autism Collaboration, Accountability, Research, Education and Support Act, referred to as the Autism CARES Act, the Health Resources and Services Administration’s Maternal and Child Health Bureau awarded two year planning grants to 4 states to develop comprehensive state plans to guide the next steps in supporting children with autism and their families.
+Through the Autism Collaboration, Accountability, Research, Education and Support Act, referred to as the Autism CARES Act, the Health Resources and Services Administration’s Maternal and Child Health Bureau awarded planning grants to to develop comprehensive state plans to guide the next steps in supporting children with autism and their families.
 New Hampshire was the recipient of one of these planning grants.

 While NH stakeholders had begun to understand the demographic patterns, characteristics, experiences, and needs of children and youth with ASD and their families, the need for a more complete understanding of the challenges experienced by families, as well as the needs of providers and other stakeholders remained.
 A comprehensive needs assessment was completed to systematically analyze data from existing data sets and collect additional information from families, young adults, self-advocates, providers, and other stakeholders’ regarding their needs.
 The findings reported in The NH Statewide Autism Spectrum Disorder (ASD) Needs Assessment Report informed the development of an effective state plan to improve the overall system of care for children and youth with ASD and related developmental disabilities and their families.

 Growing Supports and Services for Autism and other Related Developmental Disabilities, The NH State Plan to Improve Supports and Services for Individuals on the Autism Spectrum and with Other Related Developmental Disabilities and their Families, referred to as the NH State Plan for ASD/DD, is the culmination of the vision, passion and effort of a committed group of planners and stakeholders.